elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 ## Built-in Alert Types

-Kibana ships with a built-in alert types:
+Kibana ships with several built-in alert types:

 |Type|Id|Description|
 |---|---|---|
 |[Index Threshold](#index-threshold-alert)|`threshold`|Index Threshold Alert|

-Every alert type should has a server side registration and can has a client side.
+Every alert type must be registered server side, and can optionally be registered client side.
 Only alert types registered on both - client and server will be displayed in the Create Alert flyout, as a part of UI.
-Built-in alert types UI is located under the folder `x-pack/plugins/triggers_actions_ui/public/application/components/builtin_alert_types` and this is a file `x-pack/plugins/triggers_actions_ui/public/application/components/builtin_alert_types/index.ts` for client side registration.
+Built-in alert types UI are located under the folder `x-pack/plugins/triggers_actions_ui/public/application/components/builtin_alert_types` and this is a file `x-pack/plugins/triggers_actions_ui/public/application/components/builtin_alert_types/index.ts` for client side registration.

 ### Index Threshold Alert